 In Amadeus, Mozart ripped a loud one while caricaturing Salieri at the piano.

-Plenty of this film series' humor comes from Shrek and Fiona's bodily functions.
-During the opening sequence Shrek leaps into a pond, lets go one, and tries to feign innocence as a few bubbles rise up behind him — followed by a dead trout!
+Plenty of this film series' humor comes from Shrek's bodily functions.
+During the opening sequence Shrek leaps into a pond, lets out a massive fart, sighs with relief, and tries to feign innocence as a few bubbles rise up behind him — followed by a dead trout!
 Also, "Better out than in, I always say, eh?".

 Donkey: Whoo, Shrek, did you do that?!
 Man you gotta warn somebody before you just crack one off; my mouth was open n' everything!